FortiManager

 Description

-This article describes about FortiManager API.
-FortiManager HTTPs API is JSON-RPC.
+This article describes how to use FortiManager API.
+FortiManager HTTPS API is JSON-RPC.

 Solution

-Every request is POST request to /jsonrpc URL.
+Every request is a POST request to /jsonrpc URL.
 There are no authorization headers.
-Full request is sent inside the HTTP Body, which is JSON formatted.
-JSON request usually has following five fields:
+The full request is sent inside the HTTP Body, which is JSON formatted.
+JSON request usually has the following five fields:

 • method Action that is to be taken by FortiManager.
 This is commonly get, set, put, delete, etc. depending on what is being configured.

-• session Authorization token returned by login function (see below).
-All requests must have it except of login request.
+• session Authorization token returned by the login function (see below).
+All requests must have it except for login requests.

-• verbose When used (and enabled), values normally refering by numbers to internal constants are returned as human readable names instead of those numbers.
+• verbose When used (and enabled), values normally referring by numbers to internal constants are returned as human-readable names instead of those numbers.

-• id Only used to pair requests and response.
+• id Only used to pair requests and responses.
 It can be anything in the request and FortiManager will use the same ID in its response.
-This is useful when more requests are sent over the same HTTP(s) connection without waiting for previous response, because in such case responses may come in different order.
+This is useful when more requests are sent over the same HTTP(s) connection without waiting for a previous response, because in such cases responses may come in a different order.

-Following sections contain few very basic examples.
-Much more complex examples grouped by areas with direct test options can be found in our public Postman collection.
+The following sections contain a few very basic examples.
+Much more complex examples grouped by areas with direct test options can be found in the public Postman collection.

 The best way is to fork the FortiManager collection and also the default environment into the private workspace where users can edit it.
 The environment parameters must be updated to match the network and FortiManager user's credentials (+ allowing API access for that user).

-Requests can then be called directly from web browser with help of Postman Agent or from Postman application running locally on the computer.
-If users are missing some example, feel free to send message to @oholecek_FTNT
+Requests can then be called directly from a web browser with the help of a Postman Agent or from a Postman application running locally on the computer.
+If users are missing some examples, feel free to send a message to @oholecek_FTNT

-To obtain session key for futher requests, login function must be called first.
-Session key is valid for configured API idle timeout [System Settings → Admin → Admin Settings → Idle Timeout (API)] or until explicit logout.
+To obtain the session key for further requests, the login function must be called first.
+The session key is valid for configured API idle timeout (System Settings → Admin → Admin Settings → Idle Timeout (API)) or until explicit logout.

-By default no user is allowed to use this API.
-To allow it, either Read or Read-Write must be selected in user's JSON API Access setting [System Settings → Admin → Administrators → ... → Edit].
+By default, no user is allowed to use this API.
+To allow it, either Read or Read-Write must be selected in the user's JSON API Access setting (System Settings → Admin → Administrators → ... → Edit).

-It is important to log out when all work is done, especially when long idle timeout is set.
-Otherwise it can happen that all 32 slots (per user) are used and FortiManager reject this user from logins until users timeout or are manually deleted by administrator [System Settings → Dashboard → Current Administrators → ... → Delete].
+It is important to log out when all work is done, especially when a long idle timeout is set.
+Otherwise, all 32 slots (per user) can be used and FortiManager rejects this user from logins until the user timeout or is manually deleted by the administrator (System Settings → Dashboard → Current Administrators → ... → Delete).

-Details of expected parameters for login request are described on FNDN.
-Function name in this case is /sys/login/user and method exec.
-The most important keys in params object are data with user and passwd.
+Details of expected parameters for login requests are described on FNDN.
+The function name in this case is /sys/login/user and method exec.
+The most important keys in the params object are data with user and passwd.

 {